by Tony Attwood

 This article updated 22 June 2018, with the addition of two superb live versions at the end and some additional thoughts.

 In his interviews Dylan says that he wrote the Lenny Bruce song in about five minutes.
 Bruce died in 1966, and Dylan wrote the song around the time of the recording of Shot of Love in 1980.
 Dylan never expressed any interest in Lenny Bruce before or since, and claims he has no idea why he wrote it.

-It works so well because the music manages to be utterly haunting, and so matches the first line (which is the only line those who remember the song actually know)
+It works so well because the music manages to be utterly haunting, and so matches the first line (which is the only line those who only just about remember the song actually know)